 Work at Boulevard in the 2010 and 2011 field seasons included geochemical soil sampling, diamond drilling and geological mapping.
-Much of this work was designed to better-define and evaluate the Boulevard Trend, which is comprised of gold-, arsenic-, antimony- and molybdenum-in-soil anomalies that occur over a distance of 20 kilometres and were identified as a result of 2010 geochemical soil sampling by Silver Quest.
+Much of this work was designed to better-define and evaluate the Boulevard Trend, which is comprised of gold-, arsenic-, antimony- and molybdenum-in-soil anomalies that occur over a distance of 20 kilometres and were identified as a result of 2010 geochemical soil sampling.

 The 2012 field season commenced in early June, with six geology students hired to collect soil samples, supported by another four to six individuals, including field supervision and a contracted helicopter service.
 Sampling efforts to date this year have concentrated on the Boulevard, Solitude, Solo, YCS, Flow and Moosehorn properties.
-This phase of the program was completed in late July, with approximately 4,000 samples collected and sent in for assay.
-A follow-up program focused on collecting approximately an additional 1,200 samples from the Boulevard property will start in early August.
+A total of approximately 4,840 soil and rock samples were collected at the Boulevard Project properties during the summer.
+Assay results are expected in early 2013.

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-502F1 For the three- and six-month periods ended June 30, 2012
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the three- and nine-month periods ended September 30, 2012